rkuma183/wilsonmar.github.io/_posts/2017-02-11-machine-learning.md

 ## Metrics

-when using its training data, a "loss function" is used to measure how well a neural network layer meets its objective.
-It is used to steer itself in the right direction.
+when using its training data, a <strong>"loss function"</strong> is used to measure how well a neural network layer meets its objective.
+Thus, some call it an "objective function".

+It is called a function because it's the result of changes, and thus used to determine whether changes are moving in the right direction.
+Changes are made to minimize the loss function.

-An "optimizer" is the mechanism a network uses to update itself (based on data received and loss function values).
+An <strong>"optimizer"</strong> is the mechanism a network uses to update itself (based on data received and loss function values).
+It implements a specific variant for <strong>stochastic gradient descent</strong>.

 ## Gradient Boosting